shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 The street networks below show the 0-25 minute isochrones in increments of 5 minutes.
 The isochrones can be visualised as convex hull polygons, or filled street skeleton isochrones.
 The latter visualisation has been adapted from [this excellent post](http://kuanbutts.com/2017/12/16/osmnx-isochrones/).
 The filled street skeletons offer a more realistic visualisation - especially in areas containing street networks with low connectivity like the following example.

 The points used in the validation section are repeated here.
-The blue and green points represent 110 John Sim's Drive and the Kipling St Play Area respectively.
+The blue and green points represent 110 John Sims Drive and the Kipling St Play Area respectively.

 | Catchment polygons | Catchment along streets|